firebus/change-checker/README.md

 ## Things that are lame

-* I don't really know why that interface is there either.
 * Data is persisted in text files, one per ChangeDetector.
 The text files are created in the directory you run the script from.

 ## Acknowledgements